-In our previous post, we explained what time series data is and provided some details as to how the Anodot time series anomaly detection system is able to spot anomalies in time series data.
+In our previous post, we explained what time series data is and provided some details as to how the Anodot time series real-time anomaly detection system is able to spot anomalies in time series data.
 We also discussed the importance of choosing a model for a metric’s normal behavior which included any and all seasonal patterns in the metric, and the specific algorithm which Anodot uses to find seasonal patterns.

 A concise explanation on conciseness